apricote/hcloud-upload-image/README.md

   --compression bz2
 ```

-To learn more, you can use the embedded help output:
+To learn more, you can use the embedded help output or check out the [CLI help pages in this repository](docs/cli/hcloud-upload-image.md).:

 ```shell
 hcloud-upload-image --help